adipandas/adipandas.github.io/_posts/2019-09-01-random-processes.md

 A more intutive way to understand this definition is as follows -
 Random process: $$X(\xi, t)$$ or $$X_{t}(\xi)$$  or $$X_{t}$$
 It is a function of the outcome of a random experiment $$\xi$$ at index $$t$$.
 Unless otherwise stated, a random process is represented by one of the above notations.
-The variable $$\xi$$ is omitted and the indexing is represented as the subscript for convenience of presentation $$X_{t}$$.
+The variable $$\xi$$ is omitted and the indexing is represented as the subscript for convenience of presentation in $$X_{t}$$.
 This page follows one of the conventions mentioned above unless otherwise stated.

 **Example of Random Process with temporal indexing:**
 1. Noise in an IMU (inertial measurement unit) sensor which is moving at a constant speed from point A to point B on a road.